Infections and nutrition

 How do infections affect nutrition?

 Infections affect the nutritional status of the body adversely.
 Fever increases the energy demand of the body.
 Also, during an infection, fewer nutrients are absorbed from food.
-In infections like malaria, tuberculosis, and typhoid, the energy demands of the body remain high for a long time (several days to several months).
-Also, there is an increase in breakdown and excretion of proteins especially in typhoid, malaria, and typhus fever.
+In infections, the energy demands of the body remain high for a long time (several days to several months).
+Also, there is an increase in breakdown and excretion of proteins.
 The symptoms of infections such as sweating, nausea, vomiting, and diarrhoea can themselves lead to nutrient loss.2

 All infections, including the mild ones, will decrease nutrient intake and increase nutrient losses.3 A nutritionally rich diet can help the patient recover faster and strengthen the defense mechanisms of the body.